 Whether you enjoy canoeing and kayaking for the great workout or the peaceful scenery, you’ll find beautiful waterways to explore in the Commonwealth.
-The Department of Conservation and Recreation (DCR) provides information on scenic areas to paddle, accessible locations, and places to rent and take classes.
+The Department of Conservation and Recreation (DCR) has information on scenic areas to paddle, accessible locations, and places to rent equipment and take classes.
 Rentals …Continue Reading Canoeing and Kayaking in Massachusetts

 Chances are you’re already close to one of the more than 150 state parks in Massachusetts.
 This summer, get outdoors and host a picnic with friends, hike on a trail, or spend the day bird watching.
 Learn where the Commonwealth’s many parks and recreation sites are located, how much the …Continue Reading Enjoy the Outdoors at DCR Parks in Massachusetts

 Three out of every 10 American adults don’t spend any time outside daily, and of those that do, most spend less than 30 minutes outdoors.
 Since 1985, the U.S. National Recreation and Park Association (NRPA) has tried to lower that ratio by celebrating the month …Continue Reading Out Is In – 6 Tips for Celebrating Park & Recreation Month

 The National Parks Service (NPS) was created in 1916 by President Woodrow Wilson and has since amassed 401 national parks covering more than 84 million acres of land; nearly 300 million people visit national parks each year.
 National parks are in every state except Delaware, …Continue Reading July is National Parks and Recreation Month

 We want to hear from you.
 Connect with us.